nfiniteAI/display-controller/README.md

 const domElement = document.querySelector('#display') // select the parent DOM element

-// The display id and access token you received from Hubstairs™ const options = {
+// The display id and access token you received from nfinite const options = {
   displayid,
   token,